BreadyBred/codewars-rank-fetcher/README.md

 # Codewars Leaderboard Rank Tracker 🚀

-This PHP script automates fetching and storing your Codewars ranking data, making it easier to track your progress over time.
+This PHP script automates the process of retrieving and storing your Codewars rankings, providing a convenient way to display your achievements and track your progress for portfolios, resumes, or personal websites.

 ## Key Features

-*	**Dynamic Data Retrieval:** Fetches leaderboard data from Codewars using cURL, ensuring your ranks are always up-to-date.
+*	**Dynamic Data Retrieval:** Fetches leaderboard data from Codewars using file_put_contents, ensuring your ranks are up-to-date.
 *	**Flexible Configuration:**
 	*	Specify your Codewars username.
 	*	Define categories to track (or track all categories).